-Working together, students, teachers, and parent(s) and/or guardian can make homework a useful and enriching part of instruction.
-The following suggestions are intended to help students, teachers, and parent(s) and/or guardian identify their respective roles and responsibilities regarding homework.
+Working together, students, teachers, and parent(s)/guardian(s) can make homework a useful and enriching part of instruction.
+The following suggestions are intended to help students, teachers, and parent(s)/guardian(s) identify their respective roles and responsibilities regarding homework.